Simply007/kontent-ai-astro/README.md

 # kontent-ai-astro

-An integration inspired by Storyblok & Contentful for astro for those using Kontent.ai as their headless CMS and wish to map Content Models to their Astro components.
+An integration inspired by Contentful for astro for those using Kontent.ai as their headless CMS and wish to map Content Models to their Astro components.

 ## Installation